 But there are definitely some drawbacks to using the best deck paint.
 First of all, painting your deck is more or less a permanent decision.
 This is because stripping lots of paint is quite an extreme and tedious task.
 You can always put paint on top of the sealer or stain, but not the other way around.
 Also, paint hides the natural beauty of your wood.
 If you like a more transparent natural look, you should go with a deck sealer or deck stain.
 Finally, paint can get slippery when wet so watch out for that.

-In the end, it is worth it to invest in the best deck paint to prolong the life of your wood decks.
+Yes, it is worth it to invest in the best deck paint to prolong the life of your wood decks.
 Deck paint is available in many colors so you can pick one that matches your wood or go with a completely different color.

 Deck paint can either be oil-based or water-acrylic-based.
 Oil-based paint tends to penetrate deep into the wood.
 On the other hand, acrylic water-based paint is more likely to sit on top and form a protective layer.
 Acrylics chip off easily as they degrade while oil-based paints gradually fade over time and wash off evenly.
 Water-based paint can become very brittle and absorbs a lot of UV rays, thus making them degrade and wear down sooner than oil.